Introduction

 The MAC address is a unique identifier of a device on a network.
 To change the MAC address of a network interface, type:

-command shows the change in the MAC configuration:
+command output shows the change in the MAC configuration:

 Change the Network Interface MTU

-The maximum transmission unit (MTU) is the largest size of a packet or a frame that can be sent over the network.
+The maximum transmission unit (MTU) is the largest packet or frame size that can be sent over the network.
 The default MTU is 1500.

-Increasing the MTU of the network increases the data transfer rate.
+Increase the network MTU to increase the data transfer rate.

 To change the MTU value with ifconfig